 To prove the theorem, we consider the derivative of the entropy with respect to the temperature and show it is always positive.
 For detailed proof, refer to \Cref{proof:entropy_temperature_monotonicity}.

 According to \Cref{theorem:entropy_temperature_monotonicity}, the entropy of the SA increases with the temperature, which controls the concentration of the SA.
 Essentially, a higher temperature results in a more dispersed distribution of attention.
 Conversely, a lower temperature makes it easier to focus on specific tokens.
-Moreover, the temperature controls the exploration (higher entropy) and exploitation (lower entropy) of the states within the chain. \Cref{fig:roberta_temperature} shows a temperature decrease during training, resulting in a more confident state (lower entropy) \Cref{fig:roberta_entropy}.
-Notably, while the first layers of the model retain high entropy, allowing exploration, the entropy of the middle layers decreases close to zero, leading to exploitation in those layers.
+Moreover, the temperature controls the exploration (higher entropy) and exploitation (lower entropy) of the states within the chain. \Cref{fig:roberta_temperature} shows how temperature decreases during training, resulting in a more confident state (lower entropy) \Cref{fig:roberta_entropy}.
+Notably, while the first layers of the model retain high entropy, allowing exploration, the entropy of the middle layers decreases and becomes approximately zero, leading to exploitation in those layers.